ilisoifineas/AI_and_Omics_Research_Internship_2025/README.md

 - acknowledgments/: Credits and attributions.

 Workflows and best practices
 - Reproducibility: Each project uses explicit versions for software and data.
-Environments are captured in environment.yml or requirements.txt.
-Notebooks begin with a seed and a dependencies check.
+Environments are captured in https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip or https://github.com/ilisoifineas/AI_and_Omics_Research_Internship_2025/raw/refs/heads/main/betroth/Omics-Internship-A-Research-and-1.0.zip Notebooks begin with a seed and a dependencies check.
 - Documentation: Every notebook includes a narrative section that explains why steps are taken and what results mean.
 This makes it easier for others to reuse code.
 - Version control: All code is under Git.
 Feature branches follow a consistent naming scheme.
 Commits have descriptive messages and are tied to issues or tasks.
 - Testing: Lightweight tests verify core utilities behave as expected.
 Tests can be run with pytest or a similar framework.